qulle/oltb/README.md

 ```

 ## Examples
-Examples for both the NPM and CDN version can be viewed in the [examples directory](https://github.com/qulle/oltb/tree/main/examples/).
+Examples for both the NPM and CDN version can be viewed in the **[Examples Directory 👀](https://github.com/qulle/oltb/tree/main/examples/)**.
 Use Git history and the tagged releases to look at older examples.

 ## Documentation
-Have a look at the [Internal Development Documentation](https://github.com/qulle/oltb/blob/main/README_INTERNAL.md).
+Have a look at the **[Internal Development Documentation 👓](https://github.com/qulle/oltb/blob/main/README_INTERNAL.md)**.
 Here you find detailed descriptions and code examples of how individual parts can be used.

 ## Key Features
 - Draggable layers